 To put it simply, the elasticity of one’s hair refers to the extent to which you can stretch out your strand before it returns to its normal state.
 It is the reason behind your curl formation, body, and bounce.
 It also impacts the styling process by influencing your curl retention.

 Typically, the health of your hair is determined based on its elasticity.
 Hair with high elasticity is credited with being soft, hydrated, and easy to manage.
 On the other hand, low elasticity hair tends to be dull, limp, difficult to style, and prone to breakage.
+Improper hair care and excessive styling can lead to a decrease in hair flexibility, which can contribute to hair damage.

 The elasticity of your hair is dependent on three main factors.
 Read the next segment to find out what they are.